farmera/sare_grant/post_processing_steps.md

 'out-performs' NDVI in terms of its ability to correlate with the final yield values.

 #### Quality Control
-An issue faced by this study and others like it is the small number of samples produced along with the small distortions to any one sample that can accrue along the way.
-Our 2.7 acre test area yielded 30 section plots for five treatments total.
-That makes six samples for each date flown.
+An issue faced by this study and others like it is the small number of samples produced, along with the distortions to any one sample that may accrue along the way.
+Our 2.7 acre test area contained 30 section plots with five treatments.
+That makes six samples for each date that was flown.
+Half of those flight yielded inconsistent data overall and were rejected.

 ![](img/compare.png)
 ###### Figure 6.
 Comparison of small treatment differences between sections of the same date.